 The building trades are one of the regulated activities.

 You will not be required to pay the fee normally required for business registration, and neither will you be required to attend a short 'training' course, as is otherwise normally required for certain business activities eg building trades.

-status does not exempt you from other criteria that may apply to undertaking a particular business activity, eg entry qualifications.
+The auto-entrepreneur status does not exempt you from other criteria that may apply to undertaking a particular business activity, eg entry qualifications.